LoopKit/looptips/docs/data/tidepool.md

     * Choose *Tidepool* and log into your  *Tidepool* account
     * As soon as you do this, *Loop* will upload the last 7 days of data to Tidepool

 If both you and someone that you provide care for has diabetes, you should set up an account for each person.
-[Tidepool Docs](https://support.tidepool.org/hc/en-us/articles/360038567672-What-To-Do-If-You-and-Your-Child-Have-Diabetes){: target="_blank" }.
+Refer to the [Tidepool Docs](https://support.tidepool.org/hc/en-us/articles/360038567672-What-To-Do-If-You-and-Your-Child-Have-Diabetes){: target="_blank" }.

 Users can also choose to share data with their endocrinology clinic.
 You can also choose to share your diabetes data anonymously for the support of type 1 diabetes researchers if desired.